Aryan

 to Andrew Lawler, "excavations along the Gangetic plain show

-that cities began to arise there starting about 1200 BCE, just
+that cities began to arise there starting about 1200 BCE, just a

-once suspected."
+suspected."
 According to Jim Shaffer there was a continuous

-series of cultural developments, just as in most areas of the
+series of cultural developments, just as in most areas of the world.

-world.
 These link "the so-called two major phases of urbanisation

 in South Asia".

-At sites such as Bhagwanpura (in
+sites such as Bhagwanpura (in Haryana), archaeological excavations

-between the final phase of Late Harappan pottery and the earliest
+have discovered an overlap between the final phase of Late Harappan

-phase of Painted Grey Ware pottery, the latter being associated
+pottery and the earliest phase of Painted Grey Ware pottery, the

-with the Vedic Culture and dating from around 1200 BCE.
-This site
+latter being associated with the Vedic Culture and dating from around

-provides evidence of multiple social groups occupying the same
+1200 BCE.
+This site provides evidence of multiple social groups

-horse, iron tools, and new religious practices.
+introduction of the horse, iron tools, and new religious practices.

 There